matter-labs/era-contracts/docs/l2_system_contracts/system_contracts_bootloader_description.md

 It is important to note that the constructor is **not** run for this contract upon genesis, i.e. the constant context values are set on genesis explicitly.
 Notably, if in the future we want to upgrade the contracts, we will do it via [ContractDeployer](#contractdeployer--immutablesimulator) and so the constructor will be run.

 This contract is also responsible for ensuring validity and consistency of batches, L2 blocks.
-The implementation itself is rather straightforward, but to better understand this contract, please take a look at the [page](./batches_and_blocks_on_zksync.md) about the block processing on zkSync.
+The implementation itself is rather straightforward, but to better understand this contract, please take a look at the [page](./batches_and_blocks_on_zksync.md) about the block processing on ZKsync.

 ### AccountCodeStorage